freand76/digsim/docs/documentation.md

 [Yosys](https://github.com/YosysHQ/yosys) is an open-source verilog synthesis tool.
 It can be used to create a [netlist](https://en.wikipedia.org/wiki/Netlist), a list of gates and of they are connected, from [verilog](https://en.wikipedia.org/wiki/Verilog).

-Yosys can be installed with your favorite packet manager, such as aptitude in ubuntu.
+Yosys can be installed with your favorite packet manager, such as aptitude in Ubuntu.
 ```
 shell> apt install yosys
 ```